If you want to quickly know my recommendation for the best basketball shoes for ankle support and Achilles support, then go for the Nike Zoom Freak 1.

 The Awesome Choice

-All the five pairs of basketball shoes that we have reviewed provide good ankle support.
+All the five pairs of basketball shoes that I have reviewed provide good ankle support and suitable for Achilles tendonitis.
 You won’t go wrong with any of the five that I have mentioned in this article.
 You can also wear an ankle brace for extra support.
 However, the one that really stands out for me as the best basketball shoes for ankle support that is suitable for Achilles tendonitis is the Nike Zoom Freak 1.

 Giannis Antetokounmpo’s signature shoes have padded collars for ankle support.
 The extended rubber clip enhances lateral stability.
 The midsoles are really soft and responsive.
 The dual Zoom Air units provide cushioning for hard landings and reduce stress around the foot and ankle areas.
 Traction and grip are excellent due to the intricate outsole tread patterns making this my top choice as the best basketball shoes for ankle support.